88-degrees/Book-of-Changes/appendix01s2.md

 <a name="fr_177"></a>[LIII](#fn_177).

-1. The advance indicated by Kien is (like) the marrying of a young lady which is attended by good fortune.
+1. The advance indicated by [**Jiàn ䷴**](e6b890jian.md) is (like) the marrying of a young lady which is attended by good fortune.

-2. (The lines) as they advance get into their correct places:--this indicates the achievements of a successful progress.
+2. (The lines) as they advance get into their correct places: -- this indicates the achievements of a successful progress.

-The advance is made according to correctness:--(the subject of the hexagram) might rectify his country.
+The advance is made according to correctness: -- (the subject of the hexagram) might rectify his country.

 3. Among the places (of the hexagram) we see the strong undivided line in the centre.